WWA Cossipore English School

 'WWA Cossipore English School' is a co-educational school in North Kolkata, India, founded in 1976.
 Affiliated to the Council for the Indian School Certificate Examinations, the school provides education from Kindergarten to Class XII.
 Students are offered the choice of two streams for High School - Science and Commerce.

 It was originally set up initially for the children of the ordnance factory workers.
+But gradually its doors were opened for all.